pmarin98/inet_develop/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

 credit-based shapers for each category into the switch's outgoing interface (``eth1``) to smooth traffic.

-   Similarly to the ``Time-Aware Shaping`` showcase, we want to observe only the effect of the credit-based shaper on the traffic.
-Thus our goal is for the traffic to only get altered in the traffic shaper, and minimize unintended traffic shaping effects in other parts of the network.
-   We configure two traffic source applications in the client to create two independent data streams that change sinusoidally, with ~37.7 and ~16.7 Mbps mean values, respectively, but the links in the network on average are not saturated.
-Later on, we configure the traffic shaper to limit the data rate to ~42 and ~21 Mbps for the data streams, thus the incoming traffic is on average less than the outgoing limit.
-Here is the traffic configuration:

 Analogous to the Time-Aware Shaping showcase, our objective is to isolate and observe the impact of the credit-based shaper on network traffic.
 To this end, we aim for the traffic to be only modified significantly by the credit-based